wballard/starphleet/index.md

   container will rebuild
 * URL/tarball containers hash the URL, so you can old school cache bust by taking on ?xxx type verison numbers or #hash

+### Shared Filesystem
+Each container mounts `/var/data` back to the ship, which allows you a place to save data that lives between autodeploys of your service.
+This is a great place to leave files that you don't want to recreate each time you push a new version.

+This is also a way to use files to collaborate between services if you like.

+But beware -- depending on your ship's disk size, you can fill up your disk and have all kinds of trouble if you abuse this.
+For example, if you really want a service that has a database process inside -- great -- just make sure you have enough space to do it!

+This is *not a distributed filesystem*, just a local filesystem.

 ## Buildpacks
 Buildpacks autodetect and provision services on containers for you